solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 > Important
 >
 > Because the connection information for Azure AI services, including API keys, is stored in a configuration table in the database, the `azure_ai` extension defines a role called `azure_ai_settings_manager` to ensure this information is protected and accessible only to users assigned that role.
 This role enables reading and writing of settings related to the extension.
-Only superusers and members of the `azure_ai_settings_manager` role can invoke the `azure_ai.get_settings()` and `azure_ai.set_settings()` functions.
+Only superusers and members of the `azure_ai_settings_manager` role can invoke the `azure_ai.get_setting()` and `azure_ai.set_setting()` functions.
 In Azure Database for PostgreSQL - Flexible Server, all admin users are assigned the `azure_ai_settings_manager` role.

 The `azure_ai.set_setting()` function allows you to set the endpoint and key values for Azure AI services.
 It accepts a **key** and the **value** to assign it.
-The `azure_ai.get_setting()` function provides a way to retrieve the values you set with the `set_settings()` function.
+The `azure_ai.get_setting()` function provides a way to retrieve the values you set with the `set_setting()` function.
 It accepts the **key** of the setting you want to view.
 For both functions, the key must be one of the following:

 - `azure_openai.endpoint`: A supported OpenAI endpoint (e.g., <https://example.openai.azure.com>).
 - `azure_openai.subscription_key`: A subscription key for an OpenAI resource.